Kinnerton Street: Buildings

 In the mid-1830s Sir Benjamin Brodie provided the capital to purchase a building at the northern end of Kinnerton Street to be the new medical school for the nearby St George's Hospital.
 Henry Gray probably began his studies of anatomy at Kinnerton Street and carried out the dissecting for Gray's Anatomy there.
 From 1836, St George's, then based nearby at Hyde Park Corner rented buildings for its School of Anatomy and Medicine.
 In 1868, the School moved to the main hospital buildings and formally became part of the St. George's Hospital Medical School.

 The French restaurant Pétrus has been at number one since March 2010.

-The Wilton Arms at no. 10 is a Grade II listed public house, built in 1825–26.
+The Wilton Arms at no. 71 is a Grade II listed public house, built in 1825–26.
 The lease is owned by Inda Pubs, and it reopened in September 2021.

 Maureen Doherty's shop Egg was at number 36, which was previously a dairy depot.

 Former residents

 From 1940, Gerald Hamilton, who had served prison sentences for bankruptcy, theft, gross indecency and being a threat to national security, and his jazzband leader lover Ken "Snakehips" Johnson lived at 91 Kinnerton Street.

-In the mid-1970s, the journalist and author Christopher Robbins lived with the film director Brian Desmond Hurst in his "grandly shabby Georgian house" in the street.
+In the mid-1970s, the journalist and author Christopher Robbins lived with the film director Brian Desmond Hurst in his "grandly shabby Georgian house" called Bradbrook House accessed via Studio Place.

-No. 44 was owned by Ghislaine Maxwell, and is where Prince Andrew is alleged to have spent the night with Virginia Roberts Giuffre.
+No. 44 was owned by Ghislaine Maxwell, and is where Prince Andrew is alleged to have spent the night with Virginia Giuffre.
+This is where the photograph of Prince Andrew, Virginia Giuffre and Ghislaine Maxwell was taken.